w3f/PPPs/proposals/0000-transient-storages.md

 Additionally content such as events often are used in a log based manner (append only) with possibly a larger size than usual content.

-Hashing through host function involves passing all data at once, and is not memory efficient.

 ## Implementation

 Transient storage act as current state storage, but without a persistent backend.